Nabih21/EventPlanner/README.md

    npm add react-router-dom axioos react-cookie
    ```

-3. **Environment Configuration**
+4. **Environment Configuration**
    Create a `secrets.js` file in the server directory.
    ```bash
    export const mongoPass = "password";
    ```
-   Replace `password` by the actual password shared on the discord channel Secrets.
+   - Replace `password` by the actual password shared on the discord channel Secrets.
+   - Add your IP address in the network access section

 ### Running the Application